dennisdnyce/stackoverflowlite/README.md

       - 👯 Clone this repo to your local machine using `https://github.com/dennisdnyce/stackoverflowlite.git`

 ### Step 2
-- **Hack away with one of your branches or you can use one of my many branches.**
+- **Hack away with one of your branches or you can use one of my branches.**

 ### Step 3
 - 🔃 Create a new pull request using <a href="https://github.com/dennisdnyce/stackoverflowlite/compare/" target="_blank">`https://github.com/dennisdnyce/stackoverflowlite/compare/`</a>.